-Early this year NewRiver completed contracts to acquire the Neptune Portfolio for a total consideration of £92.3 million, equating to a net initial yield of 8.0%, an equivalent yield of 9.6% and a reversionary yield of 10.5%.
-The Portfolio, assembled between 2005 and 2006, was acquired in the market at an aggregate value of £312 million.
+In January 2016 NewRiver completed contracts to acquire the Neptune portfolio for a total consideration of £92.3 million, equating to a net initial yield of 8.0%, an equivalent yield of 9.6% and a reversionary yield of 10.5%.
+The Portfolio was previously acquired in the market at an aggregate value of £312 million having been assembled between 2005 and 2006.

-This geographically diverse portfolio comprises three assets: the Ridings Shopping Centre, Wakefield in West Yorkshire; the Cornmill Shopping Centre, Darlington in the North East of England; and the Capitol Shopping Centre, Cardiff in South Wales.
+This geographically diverse portfolio comprises three shopping centres: The Ridings Shopping Centre, Wakefield in West Yorkshire; the Cornmill Shopping Centre, Darlington in the North East of England; and the Capitol Shopping Centre, Cardiff in South Wales.

-The Portfolio offers an excellent balance of core and opportunistic assets, underpinned by high quality anchor retailers including Next, Primark, Tesco, Morrisons, TK Maxx and an entry price that was significantly below replacement cost.
-Initiatives include the reconfiguration of units to create more attractive retail space appropriate to retailer demand, improvements to the existing retail mix, and specifically, the repositioning of the Capitol Shopping Centre as a leading food and leisure destination, with realisable hotel, student and residential accommodation above.
+The portfolio offers an excellent balance of core and opportunistic assets, underpinned by high quality anchor retailers including Next, Primark, Tesco, Morrisons, TK Maxx and at entry price that was significantly below replacement cost.
+Initiatives include the reconfiguration of units to create more attractive retail space appropriate to retailer demand, improvements to the existing retail mix, and specifically, the repositioning of the Capitol Shopping Centre as a leading food and leisure destination, with hotel, student and residential accommodation above.